Frederick Mayer (spy): Arrest and torture

-German surrender
+Austrian surrender

 At the same time Mayer was tortured, Hermann Matull, another American agent, was being interrogated by the Gestapo.
 He was shown the picture of Mayer's beaten and swollen face, and was asked if he knew the man.
-Matull did not think long.
+Matull recognized him instantly.
 He claimed that Mayer was a "big shot" in the American command, and that if Mayer were shot, the Americans would kill all who had mistreated him.
 Matull even insisted that a man as senior as Mayer could be interrogated only by the Gauleiter of Tyrol and Vorarlberg, Franz Hofer.

 Hofer believed that the defeat of Germany was inevitable, and was looking for a way to surrender to the Americans rather than to the Red Army.
 He ordered the Gestapo to bring Mayer to him.
 Mayer was introduced to Hofer's wife and the German ambassador to Benito Mussolini's government, Rudolph Rahn.
 They ate dinner and talked.
 Mayer initially believed that it was just a new way to make him reveal where his radio operator Hans Wijnberg was located, but he later understood that the Germans were really there to discuss their surrender.
 Rahn said he was going to Bern, and promised to deliver Mayer's message to Allen Welsh Dulles, the OSS man there.
 Mayer agreed.
 It was the only way to inform the center of what was going on without revealing the existence of Wijnberg.
 Dulles got the message and cabled it to OSS headquarters in Italy: "Fred Mayer reports he is in Gestapo hands but cabled 'Don't worry about me, I'm really not bad off'" – a remarkable message considering that it was coming from a Jew.

 On the morning of May 3, 1945, the American 103rd Infantry Division of the Seventh Army was ordered to take Innsbruck.
 When the troops got closer to the city, they saw an approaching car with a white banner made out of a bed sheet.
 Major Bland West, an intelligence officer, saw a young man with a swollen face jumping out of the car.
 He introduced himself as Lt.
 Mayer of the OSS, and explained that he was going to take the major with him to accept the German surrender.
 Later on West found out that Mayer was a sergeant.
 Thus, the German troops in this area surrendered to an American sergeant, a Jewish emigrant from Germany.